camiplata/rs.tdwg.org/process/page_build_scripts/pc.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The AncillaryData element contains information that could be an image, an audio, a list of references, a list of agents, rights, licenses...related with the element it belongs.</td>
+			<td>Term borrowed from EOL.
+The AncillaryData element contains information that could be an image, an audio, a list of references, a list of agents, rights, licenses...related with the element it belongs.</td>
 		</tr>
 		<tr>
 			<td>Usage</td>